plummer/astro-forms/README.md

 ### ... and a `Row`?

-It's a class that conforms to various `Row` protocols (`ValueRow`, `FocusableRow`...), for the behaviours you need, plus a plain old `UIView` and a Nib.
+It's a class that conforms to various `Row` protocols (`ValueRow`, `FocusableRow`...) so it can interact with it's `Form`, plus a plain old `UIView` and a Nib.

 ## Examples

 For a getting started guide, reference docs and a info on the included forms, head to the [documentation](https://www.astroforms.com).

+If you'd prefer to read the code, here's an [example login form](https://github.com/plummer/astro-forms/blob/master/Example/AstroForms/GUI/Features/Login/LoginForm.swift) and [text field row](https://github.com/plummer/astro-forms/tree/master/Example/AstroForms/GUI/Shared/Forms/Rows/TextFieldRow).

 As a basic overview however to give you an idea of what it's like to use Astro Forms:

 ### Rendering a row

-Rendering a rows is a simple as configuring it's view, and
+Rendering a row is as simple as giving it a tag and configuring it's view:

 ```swift
 let emailRow = TextFieldRow(tag: LoginFormTag.email) {